 In all cases you should acknowledge the creator through an attribution, such as in your reference list in an assessment, or the creator's name and a link back to the source if using an image on a blog post.

-Read more about the different licenses in the fact sheet Creative Commons Licences Explained.
+Read more about Creative Commons and the different CC licenses in the fact sheet What is Creative Commons?

 Try searching the library website in the top right-hand corner.